UhmNatsu/Hihi/README.md

 •Any other!
 (Vocaloid,Sth,fnf,forsaken)

-# Straw-Pages
-Any other Strawpages are:-
-in my profile obv 😛

-New Strawpages are updated in my Read.Me!

-# GIF-made-by-me
+# Bye
 ![Image](https://github.com/user-attachments/assets/8a1daa82-72cf-4a72-a33a-89485462aafa)

-🎀 ever wondering how to make you're own GIFs? welp i used tuts which surprisingly helped.

-you first gotta go to google and just type ezgif then make the GIF, simple!!

-the GIF i made looks lazy ngl 😭

-its like bassie begging for happiness
+its like bassie begging for happiness..